 It is important to note that assessments of the success of Medicare's ACO programs depend on the metric used for comparison.
 ACO benchmarks are designed to reflect policy goals and create incentives for individual ACOs.
 Benchmarks are not necessarily the best measure of the ACO program's overall success at reducing service use and spending.
 When assessing the success of a Medicare ACO program as a whole, a counterfactual (i.e., what spending would have been in the absence of an ACO program) measure should be used.
-MedPAC has estimated that the change in spending from 2012 to 2016 for beneficiaries assigned to MSSP ACOs in 2013 was 1 to 2 percentage points lower than a comparison group of beneficiaries.4 This estimate does not account for shared savings payments made to the MSSP ACOs over that period.
+MedPAC has estimated that the change in spending from 2012 to 2016 for beneficiaries assigned to MSSP ACOs in 2013 was 1 to 2 percentage points lower than a comparison group of beneficiaries.5 This estimate does not account for shared savings payments made to the MSSP ACOs over that period.

-As for the NextGen demonstration, a recent study found an 0.6 percent reduction in Medicare spending in 2016 and 2017 combined for assigned beneficiaries relative to a counterfactual (which included beneficiaries in MSSP ACOs), not taking into account shared savings payments to the ACOs.
-After accounting for shared savings, the study found no reduction in spending for aligned beneficiaries.5
+As for the NextGen demonstration, a recent study found a 1.2 percent reduction in Medicare spending in 2016, 2017, 2018, and 2019 combined for assigned beneficiaries relative to a counterfactual, not taking into account shared savings payments to the ACOs.
+After accounting for shared savings, the study found no reduction in spending for aligned beneficiaries. §

-- CMS allows beneficiaries to identify a "main doctor;" if they do so, the agency assigns those beneficiaries to ACOs on that basis.
-However, to date, few beneficiaries have identified a main doctor. - 2 Plurality of primary care is defined as an ACO's practitioners providing the plurality of certain qualified evaluation and management services measured by charges for those services. - 3 Until July 1, 2019, contracts in the MSSP were three years long; they are now five years long. - 4 Medicare Payment Advisory Commission.
+- 1 CMS allows beneficiaries to identify a "main doctor;" if they do so, the agency assigns those beneficiaries to ACOs on that basis.
+However, to date, few beneficiaries have identified a main doctor. - 2 NextGen ACOs have the option of participating in a capitation-like payment arrangement instead of being paid normal FFS rates.
+Under this option, Medicare makes monthly lump-sum payments directly to the ACO based on estimated total expenditures to participating providers for the ACO's assigned beneficences.
+Medicare makes a corresponding reduction in FFS payments and the ACO is responsible for paying claims to participating providers. - 3 Plurality of primary care is defined as an ACO's practitioners providing the plurality of certain qualified evaluation and management services measured by charges for those services. - 4 Until July 1, 2019, contracts in the MSSP were three years long; they are now five years long. - 5 Medicare Payment Advisory Commission.
 2019.
 Report to the Congress: Medicare and the health care delivery system.
-Washington, DC: MedPAC. - 5 NORC at the University of Chicago.
-2020.
-Second evaluation: Next Generation Accountable Care Organization (NGACO) Model evaluation.
+Washington, DC: MedPAC. - 6 NORC at the University of Chicago.
+2021.
+Fourth evaluation: Next Generation Accountable Care Organization (NGACO) Model evaluation.
 Report prepared by staff from NORC at the University of Chicago for the Center for Medicare & Medicaid Innovation.
 Bethesda, MD: NORC.